Unemployment drops to 9.8% in May and reaches 10.6 million, says IBGE | Economy

 The usual real income mass (R$ 249.8 billion) grew 3.2% compared to the previous quarter and advanced 3% in the annual comparison, but remains far from the pre-pandemic peak, when it totaled R$ 262.6 billion.

-- The discouraged population totaled 4.3 millions, down 8% from the previous quarter (377 thousand people less) and 22.6% (1.3 million people less) in the annual comparison
+- The discouraged population, who gave up looking for work, totaled 4.3 millions, down 8% from the previous quarter (377 thousand people less) and 22.6% (1.3 million people less) in the annual comparison

 - The informality rate was 40.1% of the employed population (or 39.1 million informal workers), against 40.2% in the previous quarter and 39.5% in the same quarter of 2021